-However, this is changing with Windows 10 version 1803, as Microsoft continues its effort to consolidate all the settings into one experience, now it’s possible to configure startup apps through the Settings app.
+However, this is changing with Windows 10 version 1803 (April 2018 Update), as Microsoft continues its effort to consolidate all the settings into one experience, now it’s possible to configure startup apps through the Settings app.

 Of course, you can continue to use Task Manager to manage these settings, but moving forward the preferred method would be using Settings.

 In this guide, you’ll learn the steps to quickly configure which apps are allowed to run at startup using the new options in the Settings app.

 How to enable or disable apps at startup on Windows 10

-Starting with Windows 10 version 1803 (Redstone 4), when you notice that your computer is taking too long to start, battery life is running short, or too many apps open as you sign in, you can use the Startup page in the Settings app to control which Store and traditional (Win32) apps run at startup.
+Starting with Windows 10 version 1803 (April 2018 Update), when you notice that your computer is taking too long to start, battery life is running short, or too many apps open as you sign in, you can use the Startup page in the Settings app to control which Store and traditional (Win32) apps run at startup.

 Click on Apps.

 Click on Startup.

 Turn the toggle switch on or off for the apps you want to run or disable at startup.